jaredly/planjs/Roadmap.md

 - if we're coercing to a Nat (the NAT or INC ops)
 - if we're eXecuting a Pin
   - if we're E'ing an App of a Pin
-- if we're Forcing a value (only happens at the toplevel)
+- if we're Forcing a value
+  - toplevel
+  - RunLaw
+  - OP_PIN | OP_LAW

 So, if we E a fully qualified App